OMP: One-step Meanflow Policy with Directional Alignment: Experimental Results

-\paragraph{Quantitative Evaluations.} \Cref{tab:success} demonstrates that our proposed \methodname{} achieves superior performance compared to SOTA baselines. \methodname{} achieves an average performance of $82.3\%\pm1.7\%$, outperforms the latest SOTA method mp1, which achieves an average performance of $78.9\%\pm2.1\%$. \methodname{} yields a $3.4\%$ improvement over mp1 and a $10.7\%$ improvement over Flowpolicy.
-The improvement of the average performance over mp1 is not quite significant since mp1 achieves a near-optimal performance, i.e., $88.2\%\pm 1.1\%$ success rate, on Meta-World easy tasks, which contains the majority of simulation tasks, i.e., 21 tasks over totally 37 tasks.
-While we focus our attention on some poorly-performed tasks, like Meta-World Medium, Hard, and Very Hard tasks, our improvement over mp1 is significant. \methodname{} yields a $9.4\%$ improvement over Meta-World Medium tasks, a $4.4\%$ improvement over Meta-World Hard tasks and a $10.6\%$ improvement over Meta-World Very Hard tasks.
+\paragraph{Quantitative Evaluations on Simulation Environments.} \Cref{tab:success} demonstrates that our proposed \methodname{} achieves superior performance compared to SOTA baselines. \methodname{} achieves an average performance of $82.3\%\pm1.7\%$, outperforms the latest SOTA method MP1, which achieves an average performance of $78.9\%\pm2.1\%$. \methodname{} yields a $3.4\%$ improvement over MP1 and a $10.7\%$ improvement over Flowpolicy.
+The improvement of the average performance over MP1 is not quite significant since MP1 achieves a near-optimal performance, i.e., $88.2\%\pm 1.1\%$ success rate, on Meta-World easy tasks, which contains the majority of simulation tasks, i.e., 21 tasks over totally 37 tasks.
+While we focus our attention on some poorly-performed tasks, like Meta-World Medium, Hard, and Very Hard tasks, our improvement over MP1 is significant. \methodname{} yields a $9.4\%$ improvement over Meta-World Medium tasks, a $4.4\%$ improvement over Meta-World Hard tasks and a $10.6\%$ improvement over Meta-World Very Hard tasks.
+Meanwhile, the DDE version, \methodname{}-DDE, also yields a $8.4\%$ improvement over Meta-World Medium tasks, a $2.9\%$ improvement over Meta-World Hard tasks and a $3.4\%$ improvement over Meta-World Very Hard tasks.

+\paragraph{Quantitative Evaluations on Real-world Tasks.} Table \ref{tab:real-world} presents the quantitative comparison of success rates across three real-world manipulation tasks: Place Bottle, Clean Table, and Slip Ring.
+The proposed method consistently outperforms all state-of-the-art baselines (DP3, FlowPolicy, and MP1) across every evaluated scenario.
+Specifically, our approach achieves the highest success rates of $80.0\%$, $75.0\%$, and $70.0\%$ for the Place, Clean, and Slip tasks, respectively.
+This corresponds to a significant performance gain over the strongest baseline, MP1, with improvements of $10\%$ in the Place and Clean tasks and a substantial $15\%$ increase in the more challenging Slip Ring task.
+While baseline methods struggle significantly with the Slip task, achieving success rates between $40.0\%$ and $55.0\%$, \methodname{} demonstrates superior robustness and capability in handling complex real-world dynamic manipulation challenges.

+\paragraph{JVP vs. DDE.} The comparison between \methodname{}-JVP and \methodname{}-DDE reveals a clear trade-off between calculation precision and memory efficiency.
+As detailed in Table~\ref{tab:success}, replacing the exact JVP operator with the DDE approximation introduces some calculation errors, resulting in a moderate performance drop.
+Specifically, the average success rate decreases from $82.3 \pm 1.7\%$ with \methodname{}-JVP to $80.8 \pm 2.2\%$ with \methodname{}-DDE, with more pronounced deficits in complex scenarios like the Meta-World ``Very Hard'' tasks ($77.8\%$ vs.\ $70.6\%$).